ES 112: FUNDAMENTALS OF DIGITAL LOGIC DESIGN

 - Give students the basic tools for the design and implementation of digital modules and subsystems

-- Reinforce theory and techniques taught in the classroom through project and laboratory assignments.
+- Reinforce theory and techniques taught in the classroom through project assignments.

 Hour Exams: 3*100